getify/Functional-Light-JS/ch8.md

 JavaScript provides the `map(..)` utility built-in on arrays, making it very convenient to use as part of a chain of operations on a list.

 **Note:** The JavaScript array prototype operations (`map(..)`, `filter(..)`, and `reduce(..)`) all accept an optional last argument to use for `this` binding of the function.
 As we discussed in "What's This?" in Chapter 2, `this`-based coding should generally be avoided wherever possible in terms of being consistent with the best practices of FP.
-As such, our example implementations in this chapter do not support this `this` feature.
+As such, our example implementations in this chapter do not support such a `this`-binding feature.

 Beyond the obvious numeric or string operations you could perform against a list of those respective value types, here's some other examples of mapping operations.
 We can use `map(..)` to transform a list of functions a list of their return values: